jeffjaehoyang/personal_website_old/flaskblog/content/posts/build_a_flask_website.md

 ...
 ```
 <br>
 That should do it.
-We finally have the backbones of a functional blog built with Flask!
+We finally have the backbones of a functional personal blog built with Flask!
 Let's do a short recap of what we went through.

 - Created a virtual environment before we started to install anything needed to build this blog
 - Initialized a very basic Flask application
 - Created simple HTML templates powered by Jinja2
-- Learned how to serve static Markdown files through the HTML templates using Flask-Flatpages
+- Went through how to serve static Markdown files through the HTML templates using Flask-Flatpages
 - How to insert prettified code blocks into our blog posts through some simple configurations of FlatPages-Markdown-Codehilite-Pygments <br>
 </ul>
 Congratulations!
 Now we are cookin' with Flask!